Why We Should Not Be Impressed by Eerie Coincidences

 When we look back and think an event was meant to be, we have mistakenly considered only the probability of that particular coincidence occurring at that particular time, not the probability of any possible seemingly meaningful coincidence occurring at any time.

-The example just given didn’t have to involve another relationship scenario.
-The range of permutations of self-referent, subjectively emotionally meaningful events that could potentially have occurred is endless.
-The probability of any seemingly improbable coincidence occurring every once in a while is statistically very much higher than we realize.
+The example of the dog park encounter didn’t have to involve another relationship scenario in order to demonstrate the possible coincidences that could have occurred instead of the Brisbane coffee shop encounter.
+The range of permutations of self-referent, subjectively emotionally meaningful events that could potentially have occurred, and that would have seemed just as eerie is endless.
+The probability of some kind of seemingly improbable coincidence occurring every once in a while is statistically very much higher than we realize.

 The human tendency to believe that everything happens for a reason (and it’s all about me) is quite pervasive.
 There are evolutionary reasons for this human thought habit, and it is amplified in mental illness.

-To further understand hindsight bias, consider it this way: It all began with your fertilization.
+To understand how hindsight bias can skew us to think that events are highly improbable, consider the improbability of your very existence: It all began with your fertilization.
 What were the odds?
 Think about it.
 If that particular sperm, one among millions, hadn’t fertilized that particular egg on that particular occasion, you wouldn’t exist.
 If a different sperm from your father (even a split-second later) or a different egg from your mother (a month later) was fertilized, then your hypothetical sibling would exist instead of you.
 You are absurdly improbable!